AdobeDocs/experience-manager-learn.en/help/headless-tutorial/authentication/service-credentials.md

     Now, depending on which JSON file - either the Local Development Access Token JSON or the Service Credentials JSON - is passed in via tha `file` command line parameter, the application will derive an access token.

-    Remember, that while the Service Credentials do not expire, the JWT and corresponding access token do, and need to be refreshed 12 hours from issuing.
+    Remember, that while the Service Credentials do not expire, the JWT and corresponding access token do, and need to be refreshed before they expire.
 This can be done by using a `refresh_token` [provided by Adobe IMS](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/OAuth/OAuth.md#access-tokens).

 1. With these changes in place, and the Service Credentials JSON downloaded from the AEM Developer Console (and for simplicity, saved as `service_token.json` the same folder as this `index.js`), execute the application replacing the command line parameter `file` with `service_token.json`, and update the `propertyValue` to a new value so the effects are apparent in AEM.